Skip to main content

 • Before choosing a university

-• How can I find a partner university that offers courses adapted to my background?
+• How can I find a partner university that offers courses suited to my background?

 Consult the list of AMU's international partners